Wisconsin / Waukesha County

 What is the weather like in Delafield, WI year-round?

-Delafield experiences all four seasons, with cold winters dipping to 12°F, warm summers reaching up to 80°F, and mild spring and fall transitions.
-The area receives about 34 inches of annual rainfall and enjoys sunshine 53% of the year.
-Residents benefit from a climate that supports outdoor recreation year-round.
+Delafield experiences four distinct seasons, with warm summers reaching highs of 80°F and cold winters dipping to 12°F. The area receives about 34 inches of rainfall annually and enjoys sunshine on 53% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter